javascript-studio/schema/README.md

 `object` and `array` specifications, the schema also allows to create proxy objects that validate reading from the object and assigning values:

-- `reader = schema.read(data)`: Creates a schema compliant reader for the given data.
+- `reader = smy_chema.read(data)`: Creates a schema compliant reader for the given data.
 If the given data does not match the schema, an exception is thrown.
 The returned reader throws on any property modification or on an attempt to read an undefined property.
-- `writer = schema.write([data[, emitter]])`: Creates a writer with optional initial data and an event emitter.
+- `writer = smy_chema.write([data[, emitter]])`: Creates a writer with optional initial data and an event emitter.
 If the given data does not match the schema, an exception is thrown.
 The returned writer throws on undefined property modification, if an assigned value is invalid, or on an attempt to read an undefined property.
-When using the writer with `JSON.stringify` or `schema.verify(writer)` it will throw if non-optional values are missing.
+When using the writer with `JSON.stringify` or `my_schema.verify(writer)` it will throw if non-optional values are missing.
   If `emitter` is specified, these events will be emitted:
     - `set` when a property is assigned a new value
     - `delete` when a property is deleted
     - `push` when `push` is called on an array